 A three-day celebration of all things seafoodie!
 Barbecued fish on the beach; cooking demos from the best of the best; fish merchants selling the freshest seafood imaginable - ready for you to take back to your holiday home and cook up using your newly-learned skills!

 Join Santa and his elves aboard his magical steam train as you journey through the Cornish countryside.
-Awaiting Santa on the platform, you'll be entertained with carols performed by Liskeard band.
 On the hour long journey, children will get to meet and greet Santa, recieve a present and have their photograph taken.
-The grown-ups aren't forgotten either - you'll recieve a mince pie and seasonal drink!

 Rick Stein, Paul Ainsworth and Nathan Outlaw will be flying the flag for Cornwall at this year’s 10th annual Padstow Christmas Festival.
-For your chance to see chef demonstartions, head to the festival stage or to the Sharp's Chefs' Theatre - the demonstartions are all free to attend!
+Enjoy chef demonstrations, live music, food and craft stalls, and meet Santa in his grotto.

 This three-day event is the highlight of Cornwall's agricultural year, showcasing the very best of Cornwall's rural lifestyle.
 The event is packed with activities, competitions, food and craft demonstrations and stalls, displays, music, and, or course, lots of animals!